danielgilroy/TerminalChat/README.md

 # Building

-This application was developed for Linux and makes use of pthreads.
+This application was developed for Linux and makes use of POSIX threads.
 Therefore, Windows is not natively supported due to the lack of pthreads on Windows operating systems.
 For use on Windows, you can use the Windows Subsystem for Linux (WSL) or Cygwin.

 - Developed on Ubuntu v18.04.2 LTS